bobvanderlinden/softwarebakeryblog/projects/drivedroid.markdown

 ## Version history

 <pre class="scrollable">
+v0.8.4
+* Fixed crash when pressing notification while restoring USB state.
+* Prioritize USB system list so that it's more likely the right USB system is on top.

+v0.8.3
+* Fixed upgrading message

 v0.8.2
 * Fixed crash when no root is available
 * Fixed crash on Android 2.x